SFgiantsfan/Programming-2-Individual-Projects-2022-2023/README.md

 # Programming 2 Individual Project

 ## MLB Stadium Tracker
-I want to do some sort of an app where you can mark what MLB stadiums you have been to, make notes about the trip, etc.
+I am going to do an app with two different apps inside of it.
+The first app is going to be an app where you can store inforation about the MLB stadiums you have been to.
+I am thinking I will either use an array list or a linked list to store the data but I'm still figuring that out.
+The second app is a MLB Team Name guesser.
+It will let you guesses and every wrong guess it will tell you more information about the team.
+As of now I am thinking that these apps will share a 2 dimensional array formatted as a table.
+The apps will have accses to the array through inheritance.

+The data I will need is the data for the MLB teams such as stadium, division, leauge, etc.

 ![Logo]()
 ![Flowchart](https://github.com/SFgiantsfan/Programming-2-Individual-Projects-2022-2023/blob/main/images/Individual%20Project%20Flowchart%2012-19-22.jpg?raw=true)